DanielTongAwesome/GasStationSimulation/README.md

 # GasStationSimulation
-This project simulates the gas station working Studetnts who is taking CPEN 333 System Software Engineering **CANNOT USE THIS CODE** in their final project.
+This project simulates the gas station working<br />
+Studetnts who is taking CPEN 333 System Software Engineering **CANNOT USE THIS CODE** in their final project.